A guide on how to cook black-eyed beans / a guide on how to cook black-eyed peas.

 - Add enough water or stock so that the liquid is about 4cm above the beans.

 - Add in seasonings of your choice.
-I generally add in salt, garlic, bay leaves, a stock cube and onions.
+I generally add in salt, garlic, bay leaves and onions.

 - If the water or stock dries out before the beans finish cooking then add some more.